Introduction – What digital marketing channels provide the best ROI?

 TLDR:

-• Optimize campaigns for high-converting keywords and landing pages to reduce cost-of-sale and adjust bids to maximize ROI.
+Optimize campaigns for high-converting keywords and landing pages to reduce the cost of sale and adjust bids to maximize ROI.

-• Concentrating purely on high-quality leads can reduce performance; maintain a balance of high-quality leads with volume.
+Concentrating purely on high-quality leads can reduce performance; maintain a balance of high-quality leads and volume.

-• If budgets are being reached daily, establish how much impression share is lost and adjust the CPA (or ROAS) until the budget is accurately reached without under or overspending.
+If budgets are being reached daily, establish how much impression share is lost and adjust the CPA (or ROAS) until the budget is accurately reached without underspending or overspending.

 Sources: